 Google understands human impatience, hence the rise of the Core Web Vitals.
 I can’t help but test page scores regularly as I build sections.
 Optimizing images, ensuring that fonts are preloaded, and not throwing a ton of text may prevent visitors from jumping ship upon arrival.

 Time and again, I’ll see punches in the air because sites are hitting 98+ % for the desktop score.
 Though you want to do all that you can to hit 90+ % for the mobile.
 70% of viewers are coming from such devices.

 What happens above the fold will significantly impact the score, and that’s why I advise on sliders/carousels being deployed below the fold.
 If the banner’s full headline requires the viewer to scroll down, then you’re asking a lot.

 To round off conversion, the call-to-action button is often confused as simply a ‘contact me’ or ‘see more’ link, when in fact it can provide a message to convert the viewer.
 Rather than the state ‘see more’, spin it to be a more active invite such as, ‘Find the best design for you’.

 Implementing SEO Keywords and how to craft a powerful headline

 Making the banner’s headlines relevant for search engines and linking to the basis of the website is massively important.
 Keywords form a major part of SEO.
-Headlines without keywords is on par as a car without wheels (which is fine if you’ve converted it into a unique garden studio).
+Headlines without keywords are on par with a car without wheels (which is fine if you’ve converted it into a unique garden studio).